FlorianFrank/MemTestX/hardware/pcbs/fmc_memory_adapter/README.md

 | H10  | LVCMOS18     | IC3–IC6          | DIR            | Address and control line direction control | ✅        |
 | H7   | LVCMOS18     | IC1–IC6          | OE             | Output enable control                      | ✅        |

+#### Controlling the power supply

+The ANSI VITA 57.1 board supports the selection of differnt power rails (1.2V, 1.5V and 1.8V) which can be selected by a FMC adapter board.The regulation of the voltages is done on the ZCU using a Analog devices MAX15301 Voltage regulator internally, which ofers a PMBus interface, which is configurable via the PMBus connector of connector J84.
+All ne

+Another method of setting the power rail is throughthe the ZCU USB UART interface (See (https://adaptivesupport.amd.com/s/article/62178?language=en_US)[https://adaptivesupport.amd.com/s/article/62178?language=en_US]).

+> ⚠️ Note we do not implement the detection and power negotiation according to the VITA 57.1 standard.
+We just se the powerrail to 1.8 V which is the default setting of the ZCU102.
+This functionallity can be implemed through an extension adapter which must be connected to PCB connector J6.

 #### Dual Transceivers